Skip to main content

 Upfront costs

 Stamp duty is the biggest upfront cost after your deposit.
 It varies by state and is calculated as a percentage of the purchase price.
-In NSW, stamp duty on a $1.5M property is roughly $67,000.
-In Victoria, it is about $74,000.
+In NSW, stamp duty on a $1.5M property is about $65,000.
+In Victoria, it is about $82,500 (including the premium rate above $960,000).
 First home buyers may be eligible for concessions or exemptions depending on the state and purchase price.
+Use our stamp duty calculator to see the exact figure for your state and price.

 Conveyancing typically costs $1,500 to $3,000.
 This covers the legal work involved in transferring the property title.